OLLI Course Submission Process

-- The Curriculum Committee will make every effort to accommodate your first choice of class time and day, but this will not always be possible.
-That is why we ask for alternate choices.
-Classroom space is limited, so selecting a single time and day of the week may mean we cannot schedule your course.
+- If your application is accepted, the Curriculum Committee will make every effort to accommodate your first choice of class time and day, but this will not always be possible.
+Please include alternate choices.

-- Please be clear about any audiovisual needs you have.
-All classrooms have up-to-date AV capability (i.e., digital projectors, DVD/VCR players, in-rack computers, laptop and flash drive connections, etc.).
-We need to know if you have any special needs such as a slide or overhead transparency projector.
+- Please be clear about any audio-visual needs.
+All classrooms are equipped with up-to-date AV capability (i.e., digital projectors, DVD players, computer consoles, laptop and flash drive connections).
+Contact the OLLI office about any special requests for equipment that would need to be brought to the classroom, such as a slide projector or overhead transparency projector.

-- Please give as accurate and complete a description as possible of any books you intend participants to purchase, listing title, author, and if possible the year of publication.
-If you know the ISBN, it helps to provide it.
+- Please provide an accurate and complete description of any books or special materials participants should purchase, listing title, author, the year of publication, and the ISBN.

-- Courses must not be used to promote commercial interests, whether to sell a book, or to publicize a business or profession.
-You may state your background, including business affiliation, at the start of the first session, but should not do so thereafter.
-Promotional materials may not be distributed in OLLI courses.
+- Courses must not be used to promote commercial interests, such as to sell a book or to publicize a business or profession.
+Instructors may state background and experience, including business affiliation, at the start of the first session, but should not do so thereafter.
+Promotional materials of any kind may not be distributed in OLLI courses.

 How to Submit a Course Proposal

-We are developing a new online mechanism for submission of course proposals for Fall 2014.
+We have developed a new web form for submission of course proposals.
 This will help avoid errors in transferring information and save significant staff and volunteer time.
-A paper form will also be available.
-We expect the changes to be posted by no later than May 1.
+Click here to go to the web-based Course Proposal and Instructor Application form.